napari/docs/docs/plugins/virtual_environment_docs/1-virtual-environments.md

     $ pip/conda install <whatever>
 ```

-Virtual environments
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  . . . are made to be ephemeral.
+Virtual environments are made to be ephemeral.

 ## Removing environments
-Consider your environment as disposable.
+Consider your environment to be disposable.
 If you are ever having weird problems, nuke your environment and start over using the following commands:

 ```console